onera/cwipi/training/Python/02_Exercise_1/exercise_1.md

                      pycwp.TIME_EXCH_USER_CONTROLLED)
 ```

-### Vizualisation
+### Visualization

 Let us take a pause in our coupling definition, to talk about the **visu_set** function.
-It allows to activate the Ensight ASCII output of the coupling interface with the exchanged fields and the partitionning.
+It allows to activate the Ensight ASCII output of the coupling interface with the exchanged fields and the partitioning.
 Those outputs can easily be read with Paraview.
-When setting up a coupling, you will certainly have some tunning work to do.
+When setting up a coupling, you will certainly have some tuning work to do.
 To be able to visualize the what CWIPI does will come handy to debug.

 ```{code-cell}
 %%code_block -p exercise_1_code_1 -i 6